Link an Issue to a Commit or Code Review

 Auto-update issue status when a linked merge request is successfully completed

-You can have issues updated automatically to a predefined status upon a successfull completion of a linked merge request.
+You can have issues updated automatically to a predefined status upon a successful completion of a linked merge request.

 To enable automatic status update:

 On the Issues page, click the Settings: